wanjinchang/SSH-TensorFlow/README.md

   ```
   **Note**: Only support IMS_PER_BATCH=1 for training now, see details in the cfg files under the foder ``experiments/cfgs/``.

-By default, trained networks are saved under:
+By default, trained models are saved under:

 ```
 output/[NET]/[DATASET]/default/